praetoriandigital/cub-docs/readme.md

 on any site.
 Key features:

-* User Login and Registration for your site, connected to the 1.8m user database of the Praetorian Digital sites network;
+* User Login and Registration for your site, connected to the 1.8m user database of the Lexipol sites network;
 * Newsletter Subscription Forms for dozens of newsletters for first responders;
 * Flexible Lead Forms with centralized processing and data export features.